 There are so many ghost stories about this house!

-Choking sensations and nausea are a few of the physical effects the home seems to have on visitors.
+Choking sensations and nausea are a few of the physical effects the home reportedly has on some unlucky visitors.

 Some claim the mansion also has an odd effect on electronic equipment.
 It drains watch and cell phone batteries in a very short period of time, for example.